 Location Material Notes Exterior Aluminum Interior with no / minimal chlorine content Aluminum Areas with corrosive chemicals such as chlorine FRP (Fibreglass Reinforced Plastic) Ensure anti-slip surface finish is provided.

-Ensure adequate fall restraint provisions for the servicing of any roof top equipment such as condensing units.
+4. Ensure adequate fall restraint provisions for the servicing of any roof top equipment such as condensing units and around tanks or locations where there is a significant drop in elevation.

 4.6 Interior Treatment and Materials